crypto-org-chain/chain-docs/docs/modules/reward.md

 #### Fixed point arithmetic

-We should use continued fraction method to compute the `exp` and `pow` with fixed point arithemetics.
+We should use continued fraction method to compute the `exp` and `pow` with fixed point arithmetics.

-First we transform the power function into exponencial and natural logarithm functions:
+First we transform the power function into exponential and natural logarithm functions:

 ```
 pow(x, y) = exp(y * log(x))